-If you are taking this medication for self-treatment of headache, seek immediate medical attention if you also have trouble speaking, weakness on one side of the body, or sudden vision changes.
-Before using this drug, consult a doctor or pharmacist if you have headaches caused by head injury, coughing, or bending, or if you have a headache with persistent/severe vomiting, fever, and stiff neck.
+If you are taking this medication for self-treatment of headache, get medical help right away if you also have trouble speaking, weakness on one side of the body, or sudden vision changes.
+Before using this drug, consult a doctor or pharmacist if you have headaches caused by head injury, coughing, or bending, or if you have a headache with vomiting that is severe or doesn't stop, fever, and stiff neck.
 These may be signs of serious medical conditions.

 If you are taking this medication as needed (not on a regular schedule), remember that pain medications work best if they are used as the first signs of pain occur.
 If you wait until the pain has worsened, the medicine may not work as well.

 You should not take this medication for self-treatment of pain for longer than 10 days.
 You should not use this drug to self-treat a fever that lasts longer than 3 days.
 In these cases, consult a doctor because you may have a more serious condition.
 Tell your doctor promptly if you develop ringing in the ears or difficulty hearing.